Resource Certification System (RPKI)

 LACNIC's resource certification system has two modes: delegated and hosted.
-In delegated mode, an organization can implement its own certificate authority and thus maintain its own private key for signing cryptographic material.
+In delegated mode an organization can implement its own certificate authority, and so maintain its own private key for signing cryptographic material.

-The delegated service has been in operation since December 18th, 2019.
+The delegated Resource Public Key Infrastructure (RPKI) service has been in operation since 18 December 2019.
 This service is available to all LACNIC members.
-Those interested in accessing RPKI in delegated mode should send an email to hostmaster [at] lacnic [.] net with the following information:
+Those interested in accessing RPKI in delegated mode should send an email to email@example.com with the following information:

 Brazil: Organizations that received their address space from registro.br can access the service at https://registro.br/tecnologia/numeracao/rpki/

-The hosted service has been in operation since January 1st, 2011.
-In this mode, member organizations can perform all RPKI architecture related tasks simply through the website available at the following.
+The hosted service has been in operation since 1 January 2011.
+In this mode, member organizations can perform all RPKI architecture related tasks simply through the website available at the following link.

-Click here to open the System User Manual and read complete information on how to manage certificates and ROAs.
+Click here to open the System User Manual for complete information on how to manage certificates and ROAs.

 For more information, read our FAQ section.

 The standardization work for RPKI infrastructure is carried out by the Internet Engineering Task Force (IETF).
-In RFC 4593, the Routing Protocol Security Requirements (RPSEC) working group analyzed security threats to IP routing protocols.
-In particular, this document mentions the falsification of routing information.
+In RFC 4593 the Routing Protocol Security Requirements (RPSEC) working group analyzed security threats to IP routing protocols.
+This document mentions the falsification of routing information.

-In 2007, the IETF established the Secure Inter-domain Routing (SIDR) working group to create architecture that would allow eliminating the threats to inter-domain (or external) routing identified in RFC 4593.
+In 2007, the IETF established the Secure Inter-Domain Routing (SIDR) working group to create architecture that would allow us to eliminate the threats to inter-domain (or external) routing identified in RFC 4593.
 The technology to be developed would have to allow incremental deployment.

 Specifically, the SIDR working group documented the use of certificates for the delegation of the right to use Internet resources.
-Its work includes, among others, the specification of RPKI architecture, certification policies, the profile of the certificates that will be issued, and various useful cryptographic materials.
-Before being able to issue RPKI certificates, it was necessary to define extensions to the X.509 certificates to represent IPv4 and IPv6 addresses and ASNs.
+Its work includes: the specification of RPKI architecture, certification policies, the profile of the certificates that will be issued and various useful cryptographic materials.
+Before being able to issue RPKI certificates, it was necessary to define extensions to the X.509 certificates to represent IPv4 and IPv6 addresses, and ASNs.
 The following RFCs are already part of the RPKI specification: RFC 6480 to RFC 6493, RCF 6810 and RFC 6811.